Danariki99/Admixture_mapping/README.md

 ### 2) Install the Requirements

-All the codes have been executed with python:3.8.20
+All the codes have been executed with python: 3.8.20

 Install the necessary Python packages using: